Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 ## Explanation of this proposal

+The cloud is a large network of remote servers that can be accessed over the internet for storing and managing data, running applications and delivering services.
+This allows for you to access your data from any internet-device without needing to manage the servers themselves or store everything on a personal/work computer.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*